-Ob-gyns and PCPs performing routine obstetric services should complete an Obstetrical Needs Assessment Form (OBNA Form or ONAF), which is a comprehensive assessment of the physical, psychological, and obstetrical history of a UPMC Community HealthChoices Participant.
+Ob-gyns and PCPs performing routine obstetric services should complete an Obstetrical Needs Assessment Form (OBNA form or ONAF), which is a comprehensive assessment of the physical, psychological, and obstetrical history of a UPMC Community HealthChoices Participant.

-This information is used to identify Participants at risk for complications in pregnancy and who would benefit from enrollment in Baby Steps, UPMC Health Plan's maternity program.
+This information is used to identify Participants at risk for complications in pregnancy and who would benefit from enrollment in UPMC Health Plan's Baby Steps maternity program.
 Providers must include either their four-digit site ID number or their PROMISe[TM] (MMIS) ID number on the form.
-To obtain additional information about the provider's site ID number, call Provider Services at 1-844-860-9303 from 8 a.m. to 5 p.m.
-Monday through Friday.
+To obtain additional information about the provider's site ID number, call Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m.

-- ➤ Note: Providers must be enrolled in the Medical Assistance program and possess an active PROMISe ID (also known as the MMIS ID) for each location at which they provide services. - See: Closer Look at Provider PROMISe ID Requirements, UPMC Health Plan Provider Manual, Chapter N, UPMC Community HealthChoices.
+- > See: Provider Services, UPMC Health Plan Provider Manual, Chapter A, Welcome and Key Contacts. - Note: Providers must be enrolled in the Medical Assistance program and possess an active PROMISe ID (also known as the MMIS ID) for each location at which they provide services. - > See: Closer Look at Provider PROMISe ID Requirements, UPMC Health Plan Provider Manual, Chapter N, UPMC Community HealthChoices. - ➤ See: Medical Assistance Revalidation Requirement, UPMC Health Plan Provider Manual, Chapter B, Provider Standards and Procedures.